 DBHost=localhost (or an IP address), but this would make PostgreSQL use a network socket for connecting to Zabbix.

-Depending on the web server used (Apache/Nginx) edit the corresponding configuration file for Zabbix frontend:
+Depending on the web server used (Apache/Nginx), edit the corresponding configuration file for Zabbix frontend.
+While some PHP settings may already be configured, it's essential that you uncomment the

 /etc/nginx/conf.d/zabbix.conf.
 For Zabbix frontend to work, it's necessary to uncomment and set